 Longer answer: I do not take photos of everything and not even of every artist.
 I have to admit that I mostly photograph what I like, whether politically, socially critical or (for me) very emotionally engaging works with depth/insight.
 This was with me from the very beginning on, and I hope it is not going to change because every picture I take is a reference of mine and my next, my attitude, my feelings, thought, experiences etc. 2011 I got to know Hamburg for the first time, starting with the Gängeviertel and then the “Schanzenviertel” (note ZK: a scene-district of Hamburg), “Karoviertel” and “Altona”.
 These areas/quarters have become my personal hot spots.

-At this point I want to thank once again especially my friend who sweetened my introduction to Hamburg, and was often very supportive in acquiring jobs, etc., and also sometimes promoted me.
+At this point I want to thank once again especially my friend who sweetened my introduction to Hamburg, and was often very supportive in acquiring jobs thanks to services like the Orem recruitment agency, etc., and also sometimes promoted me.
 That’s part of my motivation also – always keep going, even when things turn bad.
 Photography and Streetart-Photography is a lot of work that needs precisely this kind of motivation to carry on.
 This is only possible if you have the passion to do so.
 It’s like being in love: you either love it or you let it be.

 Until now I was able to experience Hamburg for two years in a intense way and I hope to tie in with the City again soon.
 By the summertime I’m definitely back there!